Download PDF: Hardison-Moody, Getting This Off My Chest

 Let Me Know I’m Not by Myself: Disruptive Narratives

 Although the interviews at the homeless shelter always began with the same question, “tell me how you came to live at the shelter,” (usually followed with the response of losing a job or getting evicted) Diana began her interview with an atypical answer.
-She told about how she was escaping what she described as “an abusive relationship, physically, mentally.”
-She began by telling me about early experiences of violence in her relationship:
+She told me about how she was escaping what she described as “an abusive relationship, physically, mentally.”
+She began by telling me about the early experiences of violence in her relationship:

 Early on he’d do little stuff like just pushing and stuff but then getting into it probably about before I got pregnant with [my son], that’s when he really started trying to do more … I had a knot in the back of my head, I filed a police report and everything and I said, I got to get away because, you know, he’s like, “I’m never going to do it anymore, I’m sorry, I was drunk.”
 That doesn’t matter to me.
 You know?
 Because you still beating and you could do it again.
 So I had to leave.

 Her interview chronicled the abuse she suffered from her partner (including attempts upon her life, rape, and abuse during pregnancy) and poignantly recalled the sorrows of losing two children.
 Diana and her partner had been friends since the young age of twelve, starting their romantic relationship when she was fifteen.
-He was her first boyfriend and the only man she has been intimate with in her life.
-In the early years of their relationship, while Diana was still in high school, she wanted to find the “fairy tale” with her partner, which she described as a happy family life with a husband and children.
+He was her first boyfriend and the only man she has been intimate within her life.
+In the early years of their relationship, while Diana was still in high school, she wanted to find the “fairy tale” with her partner, which she described as happy family life with a husband and children.
 This belief that they would form a family and be together “forever” led Diana to become “indifferent” about whether her partner wore a condom during sex.
 When she went to the local hospital clinic for her annual gynecological exam, she heard from the doctors that she was “very smart and you’re in school… you don’t need to be thinking about sex and babies right now.”
 Once the doctors realized that she was “going to do it anyway,” they told her about contraception, STDs, and emergency contraception.
 As she says, “they discussed abortion, adoption, Planned Parenthood.
 They, they drilled it.
 Every time I went I had, like, a pamphlet, a whole bunch of pamphlets.
 So yeah, I mean, I was aware of all the risks.
 I was aware of everything.”

 Even though she experienced the death of two children during high school, Diana went on to finish high school and eventually finished her Certified Nursing Assistant degree at a local community college.
 Her desire to keep the “fairy tale” alive led her to stay with her partner during this difficult period of both personal loss and professional progress.
 Although she felt that God was “giving [her] signs” to leave her abusive partner, during this period in her life, Diana turned the other way, waiting instead for “one more sign” to let her know that she needed to change.
 She described this period as one in which she turned away from God in order to continue to believe in the “fairy tale” offered by her partner.
 As we will hear later, although she knew that abuse was not a part of “God’s plan” for her life, her continued hope in her partner’s ability to change kept her in an abusive relationship.